hollyschinsky/spotify-browser/module6.md

 >All of the tips in the above list are already built into Framework7 but important to understand when building hybrid apps.

 #### Optional
-If you're running an app through the CLI on a native simulator or device (outside of PhoneGap Developer), you can test this out with Safari developer tools.
+If you're running an app through the CLI on a native simulator or device (outside of PhoneGap Developer), you can test out some of these CSS tricks using the Safari Developer tools while remote debugging on your iOS device or the Chrome Developer tools remote debugging your Android device.

+>See [module 9](http://hollyschinsky.github.io/spotify-browser/module9.html) for remote debugging details

 Open up to inspect and modify some of the CSS properties applied from the Framework7 CSS.

 1. Change tap highlight to a color instead of transparent, such as `-webkit-tap-highlight-color: green;`.
 Then try clicking on one of the external links at the bottom of the main screen.
 2. Comment out `-webkit-touch-callout: none;` or change it to another value.
 Then hold down (long tap) on a link.